How Much Is My Age Discrimination Case Worth?

 Potential Damages to Be Collected

 If you can sue your employer for age discrimination, there are multiple types of age discrimination lawsuit awards you could potentially collect if you win the trial.
 To most accurately understand the damages you could collect, consult with an attorney.
-The categories of damages can differ at the federal and state levels, and the damages may differ from state to state.
+The categories of damages can differ at the federal and state levels, and the damages may vary from state to state.

 Emotional Distress

-Emotional distress damages can be difficult to estimate in dollar amounts because the jury decides how much money you should be awarded.
+Emotional distress damages can be challenging to estimate in dollar amounts because the jury decides how much money you should be awarded.
 If your attorney has dealt with similar cases, they may be able to provide an idea of what others were awarded for similar cases.

 Future Pay and Lost Back Pay